 Registration, Attendance Agreement: Early registration is recommended.
 Only the official forms are valid for registration purposes.
-The registration may only be completed at the offices of MONDIALE in Darmstadt or via the MONDIALE website.
-The applicable deposit is to be paid in cash at the school office or, in case of an online registration, by bank transfer.
-The participation agreement is concluded when the fee is paid and MONDIALE has confirmed the registration verbally or in writing.
+The registration may only be done via the MONDIALE website.
+The registration is concluded when the fee is paid and MONDIALE has confirmed the registration in writing.

 Payment: The fee is due at the time of registration.
 The examinees will, under regular circumstances, make payments exclusively to MONDIALE.
 A registration is only valid after receipt of the examination fee.

 Examination Dates: Examination dates are to be agreed between MONDIALE and the examination provider.
 Should an examination fail to take place due to the fault of the examination provider, MONDIALE cannot be held liable.

 Place of examination: Unless otherwise stated, all examinations take place at Studio MONDIALE, Schottener Weg 7, 64289 Darmstadt.

 Deadline for Registration: Please note the deadlines for the examinaions, which have been made publicly available.